2016 Toa Payoh child abuse case: Judgement and Ridzuan's final sentence

-Turning to Azlin's case, the Court of Appeal found that Azlin had intentionally caused the four scalding incidents on her son, as demonstrated by her personally carried out the scalding for the first three occasions (one of them with Ridzuan) and instigating her husband to do the fourth and final scalding, and never intervened during the fourth incident.
+Turning to Azlin's case, the Court of Appeal found that Azlin had intentionally caused the four scalding incidents on her son, as demonstrated by her personally carrying out the scalding for the first three occasions (one of them with Ridzuan) and instigating her husband to do the fourth and final scalding, and never intervened during the fourth incident.
 Since the scald injuries were intentionally inflicted primarily by Azlin, and these injuries were, in the ordinary cause of nature, sufficient to cause death, Azlin was considered guilty of murder under the law.
 Hence, Azlin's 28-year sentence was revoked and her convictions of causing grievous hurt were amended to murder.

 In their written judgement, the five appellate judges also expanded the scope of how the legal element of common intention should be interpreted.
 They highlighted the "relatively novel scenario" that the boy's abuse case presented, in which the scenario depicts a variety of acts being committed by multiple offenders, and each act can be viewed as a distinct offence because the offenders' intentions for carrying out the acts may be different even though they might have collectively intend to commit some of these acts.
 The judges ultimately found that liability for individual acts committed by another person can be attributed to the offender, in order to form a "larger" criminal act that serves as the basis for the offence.
 It was reported that Azlin shed tears as she heard the court convicting her of murder.

 However, sentencing was reserved due to the court needing time to hear submissions on Azlin's final sentence, and it was likely that Azlin would either be sentenced to death or life imprisonment.
 Additionally, the caning sentence of Ridzuan was temporarily suspended as the judges required time to hear submissions on whether Ridzuan should get 24 strokes of the cane or not.